Life in Film: Debut album

-Life in Film worked with the veteran indie producer, Stephen Street, on their debut album, which was released in 2015.
+Life in Film worked with the veteran indie producer Stephen Street on their debut album, which was released in 2015.

 "The Idiot"

-The band has made a name for themselves particularly with their popular single, "The Idiot".
+The band made a name for themselves with their popular single "The Idiot".
 A promotional CD of the song and an acoustic version was released on 14 November 2011.
 It was produced by Mike Crossey at the Motor Museum Liverpool Recording Studio.
 A music video was released on YouTube with the collaboration of artistic designer, Kate Moross.

 Signing

 The Band Signed to +1 Records (USA) and Embassy Of Music (Europe) in the tail end of 2014.

 Break-up

 On 10 March 2017, the band announced their break-up via a Facebook post.